-Note • As of the release of CIMS Server 4.0, there are more standard Crystal reports than Reporting Services reports.
+Note • There are more standard Crystal reports than Reporting Services reports.
 However, standard Reporting Services reports will be added in future CIMS Server releases.

 For more information about CIMS Server Web Reporting, including descriptions of the standard reports that are provided with CIMS Server, refer to the CIMS Server Web Reporting User's Guide.